 Information obtained from the customer may be compared against additional independent sources.
 In order to verify the accuracy of the information.

 The formal decision and reasons to either maintain or terminate the PEP relationship must be documented by the Company.

-9.4.1 Factors to consider in establishing/maintaining/terminating a customer relationship with a PEP
+9.4.1 Factors to consider in establishing/maintaining/terminating a customer relationship with a PEP funding of the account: are the funds/proceeds in the client's account in line with the customer's source of funds and wealth and original account mandate;

-The following are factors, which should be considered in deciding whether to establish/maintain/terminate a customer relationship with a PEP:
+The following are factors, which should be considered in deciding whether to establish/ maintain/terminate a customer relationship with a PEP: